elvind007/VTU_AIML_LAB/readme.md

 # Questions:
-### Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
-Read the training data from a .CSV file.

 ### For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.